How To Install Zabbix Server 4.x on CentOS 7 / RHEL 7

 Detailed information can be found here.

-In this guide, we will talk about installing Zabbix Server on CentOS 7 / RHEL 7.
+In this guide, we will see how to install Zabbix Server 4.x on CentOS 7 / RHEL 7.

 Zabbix requires at least 128MB memory and 256MB of disk space to start with.
-However, the amount of memory depends on the number of hosts and parameters are being monitored.
+However, the amount of memory depends on the number of hosts, and the parameters are being monitored.

-Install the required PHP extension using the following command.
+Install the required PHP extensions using the following command.

-yum -y install php-cli php-common php-devel php-pear php-gd php-mbstring php-mysql php-xml
+yum -y install php php-cli php-common php-devel php-pear php-gd php-mbstring php-mysql php-xml php-bcmath

 Enable optional repository on RHEL 7.